At least 327 incidents fall under the definition of close encounters

-Unmanned aircraft systems are not supposed to fly within five miles of an airport without notifying the control tower.
-Nor are they allowed to go above 400 feet.
+Unmanned aircraft systems are neither supposed to fly within five miles of an airport without notifying the airport operator and control tower nor are they supposed to go above 400 feet.

-But the FAA says it gets about two reports per day from pilots saying they spotted a remotely operated aerial vehicle.
+But the FAA says it gets about two reports per day from pilots saying they spotted an unmanned aerial vehicle.

 “As the people get the word, they won’t do such idiotic things anymore.”